Z3R0ZZZ/Zeroz-Sec-Notes/note/ctf/DGSE_NullVastation_Challenge.md

 -rw-r----- 1 administrator administrator   4229 Apr  2 11:29 vault.kdbx
 ```

-why would a logo should be stocked here ? also the vault is propably the more interresting thing !
+why would a logo should be stored here ? also the vault is propably the more interesting thing !

 I download the logo and the vault and of course it is locked...